 The relationship you have with your therapist is one of the most important aspects of counselling and you may worry about maintaining this if you’re not in the same room or can’t see them.
 Your therapist will be aware of your concerns and will take steps to try to ensure that you still feel comfortable and supported.

-… to prepare for online or telephone counselling sessions
+… to prepare for online or phone counselling sessions

-Your therapist should discuss with you the things you need think about when moving to online or telephone counselling.
+Your therapist should discuss with you the things you need think about when changing to online or phone counselling.
 This will include: